 Alternatively, if you are taking a sabbatical from an academic institution outside the UK then you may also be eligible to stay for up to 12 months on an academic visitor visa.
 This is for private research only (such as for a book), or for taking part in a formal exchange, to share knowledge and experiences, or attend meetings and conferences.
 It is not for undertaking a formal research project or collaboration involving experimental work.
 You will need to provide documentation including from a host institution and evidence of funding.
-For more information see the section below on Visitors (business/academic) visas, and also consult the UKBA website.
+For more information see the section below on Visitors (business/academic) visas, and also consult the UK Visas & Immigration Website.

 Alternatively, if you have an offer of an internship to gain experience and skills with a UK organisation you may be eligible for a Tier 5 intern visa (for up to 12 months).